 So if you finally want to know what is Cinque Terre, how to get there, where to stay, where to hike, where to go swimming, where to enjoy the sunset, where to have Aperol Spritz with the best views and why it’s such a big deal – keep reading my:

-First timer’s guide to Cinque Terre
+the ultimate guide to Cinque Terre

 because these and other doubts will be dispelled in this blog post.